gtokusum/HK-Hotel-Effectiveness/README.md

 Error Handeling - simple version added 3/14/2023\
 Streamline building of script - Include initialization set up and automatically create .exe\
 Create more visual pleasing GUI\
-Automatically input into Hotel Effectiveness - Will need HE API\
+Automatically input into Hotel Effectiveness - Will use broweser automater\
 Fully automate script on server like Raspberry Pi - will need HE and HMS API and will run on a timer.

 ## Dependecies